Paul LePage: Tenure

-LePage initially endorsed Chris Christie for the 2016 Republican presidential nomination, but after Christie dropped out LePage endorsed Donald Trump just hours after Christie in February 2016.
-Earlier in February, LePage had urged Republican governors to draft an open letter "to the people", disavowing Trump and his politics.
+LePage initially endorsed Chris Christie for the 2016 Republican presidential nomination.
+After Christie ended his campaign, LePage endorsed Donald Trump.
+Earlier in February, LePage had urged Republican governors to draft an open letter "to the people" disavowing Trump and his politics.

 Abortion

 LePage opposes abortion.
 He has appeared at the annual anti-abortion Hands Around the Capitol rally at the Maine State House, first doing so at the 2011 event.

 Campaign financing

 LePage is opposed to the Maine Clean Elections Act, which provides funding for publicly-financed campaigns in Maine without prohibiting private campaign contributions.
 He proposed eliminating all funding for the act in his 2014–2015 biennial budget and stated his opposition to a proposal to reform the act by increasing the amount of money that would be distributed.
 He has called such aid "welfare for politicians" and a "scam," saying that "Our democracy is being corrupted by the role of big money in politics."